Canon 1D X versus Sony A7R III

 |Sony A7S II (⇒ lft | rgt)||Full Frame||12.0||4240||2832||4K/30p||23.6||13.3||2993||85|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R III provides a better video resolution than the 1DX.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R III has an electronic viewfinder (3686k dots), while the 1DX has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The adjacent table lists some of the other core features of the Canon 1D X and Sony A7R III along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Canon 1D X and Sony A7R III in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 1D X (⇒ rgt)||optical||YES||3.2||1040||fixed||no||8000||14.0||no||no|